Pest Control: How to Get Rid of Common Houseplant Bugs

-Get rid of aphids by wiping or spraying infested leaves with a solution of water and a few drops of dishwashing detergent, or by enlisting the help of natural aphid predators, like ladybugs or lacewing.
+To get rid of aphids, wipe or spray infested leaves with a solution of water and a few drops of dishwashing detergent, or by enlisting the help of natural aphid predators, like ladybugs or lacewing.
 For plants that are heavily infested, carefully pinch off the stem to remove from the plant.
-Because aphids are attracted to moist soil and high nitrogen levels, it's a good idea to avoid overwatering and over fertilizing your houseplants in order to prevent another aphid infestation once you've alleviated your problem.
+Because aphids are attracted to moist soil and high nitrogen levels, it's a good idea to avoid overwatering and over-fertilizing your houseplants in order to prevent another aphid infestation once you've alleviated your problem.

-These small insects, which have a cottony white appearance, can usually be found on the stems, leaves, and nodes (the area where leaves meet the stem of a plant) of houseplants.
+These small, wingless insects, which have a cottony white appearance when grouped together, can usually be found on plant stems, leaves, and nodes (the area where leaves meet the stem).
+"Mealybugs are attracted to excessively succulent growth, which can occur as a result of overwatering and over-fertilization, especially with fertilizers high in nitrogen," says Scott.
 As they feed on the sap of plants, leaves tend to curl and turn slightly yellow, and plant growth becomes stunted.

-Moth-like whiteflies typically congregate in groups on the underside of leaves, sucking on the sap of houseplants and causing stunted growth, yellowing, and poor plant health in the process.
+Moth-like whiteflies typically congregate in groups on the underside of leaves, sucking on the sap of houseplants and causing stunted growth, yellowing, and poor plant health.
 The pests are also largely linked to the transmission of plant viruses.

-Technically arachnids as opposed to insects, spider mites are super small, reddish pests that collect on the bottom of leaves, where they feed on plant fluids, leaving small dots on the plant with each feeding.
-Especially common in plants like English ivy, spider mites can cause plant leaves to yellow dry up, and fall off.
-Webbing one leaves is also a common sign of spider mite damage.
+Technically arachnids as opposed to insects, spider mites are super small, reddish pests that collect on the bottom of leaves, where they feed on plant fluids, leaving small dots behind with each feeding.
+Especially common in plants like English ivy, spider mites can cause plant leaves to yellow, dry up, and fall off.
+Webbing on leaves is also a common sign of spider mite damage.